double-speak/doublespeak.github.io/_notes_2021/four-poems.md

 transtitle: Four Poems
 author: Tamara Grosso
 translator: Claudia Nuñez de Ibieta
-transpoem: "Day 1\nI’m not afraid of you,\nI’ve seen the collapse \nof more impressive things\nthan your prejudice.\n\nDay 15\nI write unlove poems \nto my craft\nthat made me promises and didn’t keep them.\nI write unlove poems \nto the political movements\nwhere I sought refuge and didn’t find it.\nI write unlove poems \nto my old poems\nthat haven’t got the strength I need \nthem to send me from the past.\nI don’t write those poems \nto the people I loved:\nfor them the promise\nthat I will keep holding on to hopes\nas if we hadn’t learned together \nthat almost everything ends badly.\n\nDay 20\nMy high-school history \nteacher\nwas also a writer and used to say\nwe needed to grow up to tell\nour story outside\nthe jar of mayonnaise.\nI was never sure\nwhat he meant by it:\nthe school run by nuns,\nthe suburbs,\nthe middle class.\nI made an effort to get out\nof the jar\nto look at it in perspective\nto understand what was inside it\nand what was outside.\nI couldn’t,\nwherever I go\nmy context comes with me\nI think I don’t want to tell\nmy adventures outside the jar\nI want to show\nhow I see the world from there.\n\nDay 25\nI don’t post poems\non social media\nsays someone whom I don’t \nknow where they think poems should be:\nin a closed book\nin a university\nin the hands of critics\nin a drawer\nwhere no one can find them\n“who doesn’t deserve them.”\nI don’t want\nto leave my poems anywhere\nthey can’t be \nfound by anyone, for instance me\nat age thirteen, at fifteen\nwhen I didn’t know which books to buy\nwhen I lived in Ciudadela\nwhen I didn’t read poetry."
 poem: "Día 1  \nNo te tengo miedo, \nvi derrumbarse \ncosas más imponentes \nque tus prejuicios.\n\nDía 15 \nLe escribo poemas de desamor \na mi oficio \nque me prometió cosas y no cumplió. \nLe escribo poemas de desamor \na los movimientos políticos